JasonSteving99/claro-lang/mdbook-docs/src/graph_procedures/calling_graph_procedures.md

 As you've already seen, if you call a Graph Procedure from within another Graph (composition) then Claro will automatically handle the scheduling for you so that downstream nodes receive the value when it's ready.
 If you tried calling a Graph Procedure from the top-level of a file, or from a non-Graph Procedure, then you'll see you receive a value wrapped in a `future<...>`.
-This is because the Graph Procedure may not be done running yet, as Claro follows the Async pattern for concurrent execution.
+This is because, as Claro follows the Async pattern for concurrent execution, some nodes in the Graph Procedure may not be done running yet meaning that the overall Graph result may not be ready either.

 ```
 var graphRes: future<Foo> = fooGraph(...);